thbiv/PSLocalGallery/README.md

 ## Usage

 Using the PSLocalGallery is very simple at the moment.
 There are only commands with no parameters.
-To create and register the repository, use ```New-PSLocalGallery```.
+To create the repository, use ```New-PSLocalGallery```.
 This command does require you to run with administrative access.

 ```Powershell
 New-PSLocalGallery